NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Fightbreaker.md

 Choose two ability boosts.
 One must be to **Wisdom** or **Charisma**, and one is a free ability boost.

 You're trained in the Diplomacy skill and the Lore skill for the city or settlement you lived in when you became a Fightbreaker.
-You gain the [[Feats/Group Impression|Group Impression]] skill feat.
+You gain the [[Group Impression|Group Impression]] skill feat.

 *Source: Pathfinder Lost Omens: Highhelm*
 *OGL*